 pool directive.
-The directive can be used for names that resolve to multiple addresses.
-For good reliability the client should have at least three servers.
-The

-To stabilize the initial synchronisation on the next start, the estimated drift of the system clock is saved to a file specified by the
+The directive is used with names that resolve to multiple addresses of different servers.
+For reliable operation, the client should have at least three servers.
+To stabilise the initial synchronisation on the next start, the estimated drift of the system clock is saved to a file specified by the

 If the system clock can be far from the true time after boot for any reason,